New Year Bumper Sale @ Rs. 1 X

 Interaction between Alcohol and Axe

-Due to lack of research, nothing can be said about side effects of consuming alcohol while taking Axe.
+Due to lack of research, there is no information about the side effects of taking Axe with alcohol.

 Yes, Axe can be taken with paracetamol.
 No harmful drug interaction has been reported between them.
 It is safe to take Axe along with paracetamol if it does not exceed recommended doses.